spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/high-level-overview.md

 ## Monitoring SSL certificates

 The package can verify if the ssl certificate of a monitor is valid.
 By default all monitors whose `url` starts with `https` will be checked.
-This is done by the `monitor:check-ssl` command which should be scheduled to run daily at least.
+This is done by the `monitor:check-certificate` command which should be scheduled to run daily at least.

 When a valid certificate for a monitor is found the `Spatie\UptimeMonitor\Events\SslCheckSucceeded` event will fire.
 If no valid certificate is found, the `Spatie\UptimeMonitor\Events\SslCheckFailed` event will be unleashed!